Water Sanitation and Hygiene Initiative (WASHI)

 Change a life, Change a community

 The lack of adequate water and sanitation facilities in most cities and rural communities across West-Central Africa has led to health issues such as diarrhea, cholera and other related diseases.
 Clean water is vital for security and development.
-In Cameroon, cost of $6,000 to $16,000 are currently being charged for the drilling of a single well.
+In Cameroon the cost of drilling a single well is currently at $6,000 to $16,000.

 Our partner Bread for life Intl. has embarked upon a mission to purchase well drilling equipment.
 In addition to drilling wells for irrigation on our farms and bases, wells will also be drilled in communities and for individuals across our region for a fraction of the current cost.